 Whether you’re an omnivore or a vegetarian, here are 6 reasons you should stop eating eggs.

 What comes to your mind when you think of eggs?
 A healthy and quick breakfast?
 An inexpensive essential on your grocery list?
 A natural and harmless food laid by happy hens in a chicken coop surrounded by green pasture, similar to this photo?

-In 2007, 280 million hens laid 77.3 billion eggs.
+In 2007, 280 million hens laid 77.3 billion eggs (Humane Society of the United States).
 For the vast majority of chickens, 98% or more of them, what this photo depicts is far from the conditions they are hatched, raised, exploited, and then slaughtered in.
 Don’t believe me?
 Here’s a closer look at standard practices in today’s egg industry.

 When chicken eggs are being hatched to create more hens for egg laying, half of those eggs hatch a male chick.
 Since male chickens don’t lay eggs, and the variety of chickens bred for egg-laying doesn’t get big enough to be used for meat, the males are essentially useless to the industry.

-7 billion day-old male chicks are culled every year (source).
+7 billion day-old male chicks are culled every year (National Center for Biotechnology Information).
 200 million of those are killed in the United States.

-Chickens are now one of two strains: one bred for meat, or “broiler” chickens, the other bred for their egg-laying capacity.
+Chickens in industrial agriculture now belong to one of two strains: one bred for meat, or “broiler” chickens, the other bred for their egg-laying capacity.
 The egg-laying industry would lose money by raising male chicks from the egg-laying strain, since it takes food, water, and shelter to raise them, but they won’t reach broiler chicken size or weight, nor will they lay eggs.

 These chicks are killed as soon as they hatch, right after they’re sexed to determine if they are male or female.
 This process is called “chick culling” and happens in all industrialized egg production, whether free-range, organic, or battery cage.
 These chicks are killed by: